dkoz/GameRCON/README.md

-# GameRCON Client
+# GameRCON Client v0.1.3
- This is a console based RCON Client for games that utilize source rcon.
+ This is a console based RCON Client for games that utilize an RCON protocol

 ## Supported Games
 - Minecraft
+- Garry's Mod
+- Rust
 - Ark: Survival Ascended
+- Ark: Survival Evolved
 - Palworld
 - Path of Titans